thunlp/OpenAttack/README.md

 OpenAttack incorporates many handy components which can be easily assembled into new attack model.

-<u>Here</u> gives an example of how to design a simple word swap attack model.
+[Here](./examples/custom_attacker.py) gives an example of how to design a simple word swap attack model.

 #### Advanced: Adversarial Training

+OpenAttack can easily generate adversarial examples by attacking instances in the training set, which can be added to original training data set to retrain a more robust victim model, i.e., adversarial training.

+[Here](./examples/adversarial_training.py)  gives an example of how to conduct adversarial training with OpenAttack.

 ## Attack Models